Admissions

 Who is Eligible to be a Resident?

-All Housing requires being Clean and Sober.
+All Housing requires being substance free.
 Due to housing program guidelines, some housing may require current homeless verification.
 Housing verification may also be required for individuals who are currently homeless with proof that substance use disorder treatment has been completed within the last 12 months.
-You can contact us for specific information at housing@triumphtx.org or (509) 248-1800.
+You can contact us for specific information at housing@triumphtx.org or (509) 853-4130.

 How Does Someone Apply to Be a Resident?

-You can pick up an application at Community Drug and Alcohol Center (CDAC) located at 120 S 3rd St, Yakima, WA 98901.
+Fill out an application online here and email it to housing@triumphtx.org.
+You can also pick up an application at our main location, CDAC, located at 120 S 3rd St, Yakima, WA 98901.
 The application must be complete and have the required documents attached.
 There is a waiting list for some programs.
-For more information please contact us at housing@triumphtx.org or (509) 248-1800.
+For more information please contact us at housing@triumphtx.org or (509) 853-4130.

 Where Can I Get More Information?